AustinRhoads/2D-Collision-Detection-and-Interacting-Game-Components/index.md

 ```

 This algorithm has a robust range of applications.
 It can be used to detect if your player is over a collectible item, touching a bad guy or at the door at the end of the game.
 Once a collision is detected depending on the game components involved there are many specific desired outcomes.
-If the player lands on a walk-able ledge it doesn’t fall through it.
-If she hits a wall she wont be able to pass through it.
+If the player falls on top of a ledge it we want it to stop falling.
+If she hits a wall she can't pass through it.
 If the player hops on top of the bad guy, the bad guy dies.
 This is how I applied AABB collision detection to my project and got these types of interactions.

 ## **Game Components**